EdgeHTML: History

-Breaking from Trident, the new EdgeHTML engine will be focused on modern web standards and interoperability, rather than compatibility.
+Breaking from Trident, the new EdgeHTML engine was focused on modern web standards and interoperability, rather than compatibility.
 The initial release of EdgeHTML on Windows 10 included more than 4000 interoperability fixes.

 On August 18, 2015, Microsoft released the first preview to EdgeHTML platform version 13 as part of Windows 10.0.10525, though it was still labeled as version 12.
 In subsequent updates, the support for HTML5 and CSS3 was extended to include new elements.

 EdgeHTML 13.10586 was released in multiple versions of Windows.
 On November 12, 2015, the New Xbox One Experience-update for the Xbox One included EdgeHTML 13.10586, replacing Internet Explorer 10 in the process.
 It was released to Windows 10 as part of the November Update on the same day.
-On November 18, 2015, the updated got rolled out to Windows 10 Mobile users in the Insider Preview.
+On November 18, 2015, the update got rolled out to Windows 10 Mobile users in the Insider Preview.
 Finally, Microsoft rolled out the same update to Windows Server 2016 as part of Technical Preview 4.

 On December 16, 2015, Microsoft released the first build of Redstone.
 In January and February 2016, 4 other builds followed, all laying the foundational work for EdgeHTML 14.
 On February 18, 2016, Microsoft released the first version of EdgeHTML 14 as version 14.14267.
 This version of the engine contained almost no changes in standards support yet, but contained fundamental work for Web Notifications, WebRTC 1.0, improved ECMAScript and CSS support and also contained a number of new flags.
 Further, Microsoft announced that it was working on VP9, WOFF 2.0, Web Speech API, WebM, FIDO 2.0, and Beacon API.

+EdgeHTML has often been compared to Gecko due to its standards support and lack of compatibility with WebKit.